 Street, strip and track test on the mighty Ninja H2...
-Here's our full 2016 Kawasaki H2 review.
+Here's our full 2016 Kawasaki H2 review, back when this beast blew our minds.
 Test: Jeff Ware Photography: Heather Ware

-The River Mark has been used for special, history changing projects at Kawasaki since the 1890s and was approved for use on the H2… This bike is special.
-Very special.
-Very few Ninja H2s came into Australia – and all of them are sold.
-It’s a real shame, as I want one badly after being given the opportunity by Kawasaki Australia to test the H2.
+The River Mark has been used for special, history changing projects at Kawasaki since the 1890s and was approved for use on the H2… Very few Ninja H2s came into Australia and all of them are sold…

 Before I headed to Kawasaki HQ I familiarised myself with the bike by reading the technical information in the press kit that was couriered to me by Kawasaki Japan the eve of the bike’s world unveiling.
 Thankfully, the electronics, although comprehensive, are basic in operation so easy to use.

 Kawasaki got it right with a basic traction control set-up for the user with just four settings to choose from (I used Mode 1 mostly), and a single step setting for engine brake reduction, it is all too easy to operate.
 As is the launch control, which has three modes to choose from.The quickshifter only shifts up, with no autoblip downshift.

 No too much to learn aside from how to navigate the fantastic ‘Man Machine’ dash, as named by Kawasaki.
 The plan was a decent road ride out past Western Sydney, then an afternoon at Western Sydney International Dragway for test runs, speed runs and a shoot.
 Later I would head to Wakefield Park for some laps.

 I hop on and familiarise myself with the bike.
 I’m surprised just how comfortable it is.
 It feels like a ZX-10R in a way, with a more upright riding position and a wider seat.
 As bulky as it looks, the H2 does not feel big when I sit on it.
 Everything falls to hand perfectly.